WarceuProject/Open-wChain/README-en.md

 ### Q1: Experimental (DEV) — Ongoing
 - **Implementation of basic blockchain features** *(checkpoint)*
 - Testing and validation of the JSON-RPC protocol
-- Modular architecture refinement
+- Improvement of the modular architecture
-- Documentation and use cases
+- **Documentation and usage examples** *(checkpoint)*
 - Community development and open contributions
 - Deployment and testing in an internal testnet environment
-- Security risk assessment and improvements based on feedback
+- Security risk evaluation and improvements based on feedback
-- Development of multi-language integration
+- Development of integrations across programming languages
 - Preparation of a final report and future development plan

 ### Q2: Beta (TESTNET) — Coming Soon